-- Candidate files an on-line express entry form and may be asked to provide information related to his qualifications, experience, occupation, Language skills, Canadian Education, Canadian Experience, Spousal language skills and also presence of any blood relatives in Canada.
+- Candidate files an online express entry form and may be asked to provide information related to his Qualifications, Experience, Occupation, Language skills, Canadian Education, Canadian Experience, Spousal language skills and also the presence of any blood relatives in Canada.

 - Canadian Government will review the profile along with relevant documents and information and then indicate the suitable and selected program from – Federal Skilled Worker Program, Skilled Trade, Canada Experience Class and Provincial Nominee Program.
 For example: if a candidate’s profile shows that he will meet required pass mark for one of these programs, his / her profile will then be published in the Express Entry Pool.